Fund projects and purchases that drive your business forward.

 Up to 10 years for working capital loans and equipment loans, and 25 years for commercial real estate loans.

-If you’re feeling unsure about which SBA loan program makes sense, BitX Funding can walk you through your options and help you decide which program is right for you—and whether you’ll qualify.
+If you’re feeling unsure about which SBA loan program makes sense, BitX Funding can walk you through your options and help you decide which program is right for you—and whether you’ll qualify for our SBA loan services.

 And if you’re not there yet, we’ll work with you to graduate your business up to an SBA loan—one of the longest-term and most affordable business loan options out there.